AndreasZachariae/semantic_hierarchical_graph/README.md

 ## TODO
 Every bridge point has to be connected
-[ ] 1. straight line connection
+- [ ] 1. straight line connection
-[ ] 2. visibility algorithm with lines in random directions [ ] 3.
+- [ ] 2. visibility algorithm with lines in random directions
+- [ ] 3.
 A*
-[ ] Check if valid path between all bridge points
+- [ ] Check if valid path between all bridge points

-make 3 levels of cennectivity:
+Make 3 levels of cennectivity:
-[ ] 1. only connect in straight lines
+- [ ] 1. only connect in straight lines
-[ ] 3. connect all vertexes which are possible
+- [ ] 3. connect all vertexes which are possible
-[ ] Implement metric to measure effects
+- [ ] Implement metric to measure effects

+Integrate with SH-Graph
-[ ] create graph from paths
+- [ ] create graph from paths
-[ ] integrate room graph into sh-graph
+- [ ] integrate room graph into sh-graph